peteroupc/peteroupc.github.io/random.md

 <a id=Shuffling_Method></a>
 ### Shuffling Method

+The first consideration touches on the shuffling method.
 The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can choose from among all permutations of that list.
 However, that method is also easy to mess up (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)"); I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).

 <a id=Choosing_from_Among_All_Permutations></a>
 ### Choosing from Among All Permutations

-If a pseudorandom number generator's period is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
+The second consideration is present if the application uses PRNGs for shuffling.
+If the PRNG's period is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
 (This is not the same as _generating_ all permutations of a list, which, for a sufficiently large list size, can't be done by any computer in a reasonable time.)

 The number of distinct permutations is the [multinomial coefficient](http://mathworld.wolfram.com/MultinomialCoefficient.html) _m_! / (_w_<sub>1</sub>! &times; _w_<sub>2</sub>! &times; ... &times; _w_<sub>_n_</sub>!), where _m_ is the list's size, _n_ is the number of different items in the list, _x_! means "_x_ [factorial](https://en.wikipedia.org/wiki/Factorial)", and _w_<sub>_i_</sub> is the number of times the item identified by _i_ appears in the list.
 Special cases of this are&mdash;
 - _n_!, if the list consists of _n_ different items, and